top of page

 About

 As an avid cook, I have always been fascinated by the parallels between the kitchen and the score.
 Both require a meticulous balance of raw elements to create a transformative sensory experience.
-In this concerto, I trade the chef’s knife for the trumpet, attempting to translate the five basic human tastes into a musical language that is as visceral as it is evocative.
+In this concerto, I trade the chef’s knife for the trumpet, attempting to translate the five basic human tastes into a musical language that is as sensory as it is evocative.

 I. Salty

 Salt is the fundamental enhancer; it sharpens focus and defines edges.
 This movement begins tentatively, with the orchestra "seasoning" the air before a mournful trumpet melody emerges.
-This lyricism eventually gives way to a more physical, aggressive section—music that feels like the labor of pushing boulders.
-Here, the "salt" is not just a flavor, but the brine of sweat and the grit of the earth.
+This lyricism eventually gives way to a more physical, aggressive section, music that feels like the labor of pushing boulders.
+Here, the salt is not just a flavor, but the brine of sweat and the grit of the earth.

 II.
 Bitter

 Unlike other tastes that vanish quickly, bitterness clings.
 To imitate this lingering sensation, the movement opens with a series of dark, dense chords that refuse to resolve, hanging in the air like a shadow.
 Over this "sad lingering memory," the trumpet unfurls a long, lyrical melody.
-It is a study in persistence, exploring the sophisticated beauty found in flavors—and emotions—that are difficult to swallow.
+It is a study in persistence, exploring the sophisticated beauty found in flavors and emotions, that are difficult to swallow.

 III.
 Sour

 Sour is an electric shock to the system.
 This movement is punchy, high-contrast, and unapologetically aggressive.
 After a jagged orchestral introduction, the trumpet hammers out a swinging, syncopated melody.
-The ensemble responds with sharp "punches" of sound, mimicking the involuntary wince and sudden burst of adrenaline that comes with a hit of pure acidity.
+The ensemble responds with sharp punches of sound, mimicking the involuntary wince and sudden burst of adrenaline that comes with a hit of pure acidity.

 IV.
 Umami

-Umami is the "fifth taste"—elusive, savory, and notoriously difficult to define.
+Umami is the "fifth taste," elusive, savory, and notoriously difficult to define.
 To capture this ephemeral quality, the movement unfolds placidly, built around a series of descending scales that change in character depending on the shifting harmonies beneath them.
 The trumpet searches for a definitive theme, making several "attempts" at a melody that only gradually come into focus.
 This mirrors the sensory experience of Umami: a flavor that doesn't hit the palate all at once, but rather deepens and reveals itself over time.

 V. Sweet